...not forgetting Alliance, Good Earth, Ecology Party News, EcoBulletin, Green Line, EcoActivist, Green Activist and Real World.

 Ecobulletin #6 saw a new editor, Alan Hornsey taking over from Anne Rix.
 The Internal Communications Committee report to autumn 1981 conference (printed in #9) explained that since issue 6 of Ecobulletin it being obvious that EcoNews was not going to be produced independently the Political Committee had produced a "Forum" insert for the bulletin.
 There was continuing concern about production and distribution costs, at £8913 for the year to 31st March it was the largest single line expense in the accounts presented at autumn/81 conference.

 To fill the void left by the hiatus in EcoNews a group of ecology members and others in Oxford decided to start publication of Green Line as a general publication on Green issues, also carrying Ecology Party news.
-The first issue of Green Line appeared in March 1982 and it continued publication of 10 issues a year with a brief hiatus in 1989-90 through until the late 1990s.
+The prime mover in starting it was John Carpenter and was the initial editor, but it rapidly evolved into a collective operation by those who turned up to work on it.
+The first issue of Green Line appeared in March 1982 and it continued publication of 10 issues a year with a brief hiatus in 1989-90 right through until the late 1990s.

-After issue 60 in May 1992 two copies of an A4 magazine entitled "Real World" were produced.
-At the 1992 autumn conference AGM a motion was passed that the content and publication of a Party Newspaper should rest with an editorial board elected by and accountable to conference - this was intented to remove the newspaper from interference by the executive with the purpose to "inform members impartially of Prty business and significant developments within the party, and to provide a forum for the networking of information, ideas and opinions between all levels and sections of the party."
+However at the 1992 autumn conference AGM a motion was passed that the content and publication of a Party Newspaper should rest with an editorial board elected by, and accountable to, conference - this was intended to remove the newspaper from interference by the executive with the purpose to "inform members impartially of Party business and significant developments within the party, and to provide a forum for the networking of information, ideas and opinions between all levels and sections of the party."